Contracting isometries and differentiability of the escape rate: Preliminaries

 \begin{fact}[{\cite[Corollary 5.4]{hamenstadt2009rank}}] Let $X$ be a proper CAT(0) space that admits a rank-1 isometry.
-Suppose that the limit set of $\Isom(X)$ on the visual boundary has at least 3 points and $\Isom(X)$ does not globally fix a point in $\partial X$.
-Then $\Isom(X)$ is non-elementary. \end{fact}
+Suppose that the limit set of a group $\Gamma$ of isometries of $X$ on the visual boundary has at least 3 points, and that $\Gamma$ does not globally fix a point in $\partial X$.
+Then $\Gamma$ is non-elementary. \end{fact}

 \begin{fact}[{\cite[Proposition 3.4]{caprace2010rank-one}}] Let $X$ be a proper CAT(0) space that admits a rank-1 isometry.
-Suppose that $\Isom(X)$ does not globally fix a point in $\partial X$ nor stabilize a geodesic line.
-Then $\Isom(X)$ is non-elementary. \end{fact}
+Suppose that a group $\Gamma$ of isometries of $X$does not globally fix a point in $\partial X$ nor stabilize a geodesic line.
+Then $\Gamma$ is non-elementary. \end{fact}